 Bushfire prone land

 Bushfire prone land is an area of land that can support a bushfire or is likely to be subject to bushfire attack.
-The Singleton Bushfire Prone Land Map is certified by the NSW Rural Fire Service.
+The Singleton Bushfire Prone Land Map the currently certified mapping by the NSW Rural Fire Service.
 It shows all land considered to be at risk from bushfire.

 A property is bushfire prone if it is wholly or partly located in the coloured area on the Singleton Bushfire Prone Land Map.

 The NSW Rural Fire Service liaises with councils to ensure that bushfire prone land is properly identified and mapped to comply with planning for bushfire protection guidelines.